danielbloy/cca/docs/python/pygame/smash.md

 Try adding your own particle effect.
 Using the `ParticleScore` as your template, design a particle effect that writes a randomly selected word from a list.
-The following code snippet is one way to do this:
+The following code snippet is one way to randomly select a word from a list:

 ```python
 word = random.choice(["boom", "bang", "crash", "wallop"])